July 17, 2024

 FALLGUY (1962)

-This one-off crime drama opens in a highly interpretive manner as we watch a pair of slacks and a briefcase enter a house where three female bimbos are lounging around.
+This one-off, sixty-four-minute crime drama opens in a highly interpretive manner as we watch a pair of slacks and a briefcase enter a house where three female bimbos are lounging around.
 Naturally, there is the obligatory saxophone to accompany them.
 A guy comes down the stairs and hands some cash to the slacksnow with a hat.
 The scene cuts to the minimalist office of a newspaper editor/mob boss.
 He smugly tells his two operatives that the Indian is set to deliver his contract tonight.
 Crank up the cool jazz theme and graphics.
 This intriguingly quirky opening may have you wondering if it is an Indian from New Mexico or New Delhi.
 Like passing an automobile accident, not gawking might be difficult.
-But if the entire sixty-four minutes cannot be watched, the following should suffice.
-A myriad of awkward or funny elements is worthy of mention.
+Not that anyone might care, here is my spoiler alert: the following paragraphs walk through the myriad of awkward or funny elements right to the amusing ending.

 That pounding opening jazz score by Jaime Medoza-Nave will remind those familiar with the then-current television series, Checkmate, and its cool theme written two years earlier by Johnny (John) Williams.
 The graphic title sequence is an obvious knock-off of the genius work of Saul Bass, then breaking new ground with film title graphics.
 These assumed “inspirations” end up being the only classy elements of the film.
 An independent production, its lack of creativity is a good example of a wasted low budget.
 The film had no chance of being successful.